 Results suggested that state-level factors such as health insurance coverage, the authority of pharmacists to vaccinate, existence of vaccination exemptions, and participation in immunization information systems affect vaccination coverage, although the impact varied by vaccine.

 Future research is needed to further explain the variations between states.
 However, results from this recent study provide policy decision makers at both state and federal levels with information to consider when expanding vaccination programs or preventive care efforts.

-For more information on ways we can assist with vaccine research needs, click here.
+For more information on how we can assist with your vaccine research needs, click here.